UN Rights Body Denounce Indian Brutalities In IOK - UrduPoint

 The speakers pointed out that India was committing genocide of Kashmiris and the international community and human rights organisations should take notice of it.

-They said that India claimed to be the largest democracy but it was committing the worst type of brutalities in the held territory.
+They said that India claimed to be the largest democracy but it was committing the worst type of brutalities in the territory